radna0/moonshine/README.md

 ## Installation

+We currently offer two options for installing Moonshine:

+1. `useful-moonshine`, which uses Keras (with support for Torch, TensorFlow, and JAX backends)
+2. `useful-moonshine-onnx`, which uses the ONNX runtime

+These instructions apply to both options; follow along to get started.

-We like `uv` for managing Python environments, so we use it here.
-If you don't want to use it, simply skip the first step and leave `uv` off of your shell commands.
+Note: We like `uv` for managing Python environments, so we use it here.
+If you don't want to use it, simply skip the `uv` installation and leave `uv` off of your shell commands.

 ### 1. Create a virtual environment